hemaprabhavathi20/SQL-Interview-Important-Queries/README.md

 6.Write a query to get desired output?
             ![PIVOT-SQL](https://github.com/hemaprabhavathi20/SQL-Interview-Important-Queries/assets/147178268/f9452977-6dc4-4720-98f5-275487e061ec)

-7.Retrieve the names and salaries of all employees along with their immediate manager's name
+7.Retrieve the names and salaries of all employees along with their immediate manager's name<BR>

 8. List the hierarchy (ancestors) for a specific employee.
 For example, list all the managers for employee 'Bob Johnson'